slaveofcode/grpc-restful-example/README.md

 npm i
 ```

-4. Do the same on the `client` directory
+4. Do the same step on the `client` directory
-5. Create a new Postgres database called `grpc_products` (you may configure the username / password of the DB later on `knexfile.js`)
+5. Create a new Postgres database called `grpc_products` (you may configure the username / password of the DB later on `server/knexfile.js`)
-5. Running the migration from the root directory by running
+5. Running the migration from the server directory
 ```
-./node_modules/.bin/knex migrate:latest
+npm run migrate
 ```

-6. Running the seed
+6. Also the run the seeds
 ```
-./node_modules/.bin/knex seed:run
+npm run seed
 ```

 ## Run the gRPC server
-Go to `server` directory and run `node index`.
+Go to `server` directory and run `npm start`.
 If everything Ok you will see a message like
 ```
 > gRPC server running at http://127.0.0.1:1831

 ```
 ## Run the Restful server (Client of gRPC)
-go to `client` directory and run `node app.js`.
+go to `client` directory and run `npm start`.
 You should see a message like this
 ```
 > Server run at 3000
 ```